jbobron/org/crowdfunding/readme.md

 ### A Liquid Democracy works differently.

-As Abraham Lincoln immortalized, it is Americans' responsibility to ensure that "government of the people, by the people, for the people, shall not perish from the earth".
+As Abraham Lincoln immortalized, it is Americans' responsibility to ensure that "*government of the people, by the people, for the people, shall not perish from the earth*".

-As a start, voters are given the option to vote directly on any piece of legislation, if they so choose.
+And so as a start, voters are given the option to vote directly on any piece of legislation, if they so choose.

 <img src="images/legislation.png" width="487"  />